maikelvl/workspace/README.md

 	workspace -B

 ## Uninstall Workspace
-Just trash your Workspace directory and delete the aliases from ~/.bash_profile

 To completely uninstall all installed software run ./.system/uninstall.sh.
-This will move the Workspace directory, Vagrant, VirtualBox and VMWare to the trash.
+This will move all software installed during this installation to the trash. (including the Workspace directory, Vagrant, VirtualBox and VMWare Fusion)

+To preserve Vagrant and VirtualBox or VMWare Fusion, just trash your Workspace directory and delete the aliases from ~/.bash_profile

+#### Happy coding! :D